Sara495/DunesDetector/README.md

 Launch OSGeoLive Virtual Machine

-Select a folder and download the code, then compress 'dunes_detector' folder as .ZIP
+Select a folder and download the code

 ```
 git clone https://github.com/Sara495/DunesDetector
 ```
-From QGIS Desktop install plugin, choosing the option install from ZIP, and select the ZIP file created
+From QGIS Desktop install plugin, choosing the option install from ZIP, and select the ZIP file

 ### Running